Skip to content

 07 Oct 2019

 A urinary tract infection (UTI) is a type of infection that can occur in the urinary tract, urethra, bladder and kidneys.
 People often confuse a UTI and cystitis – essentially, cystitis is a specific type of UTI that affects the bladder.
+To learn more about probiotics and cystitis, read the article Could probiotics help with cystitis?

 We are seeing the incidence rates of UTIs increase annually.
 A global study in 2013 found over 92 million people suffered with UTIs worldwide1.
 Furthermore, the study found a 16% rise in UTI numbers from 1990 to 2013.
 In the UK, UTIs in the primary care system have increased 102% from 2001 to 20112, and in 2011, the Health Protection Agency estimated 14% of all antibiotics prescribed were for UTIs.
 This costs the NHS at least £124 million a year3, 4.